-The first step is to teach your puppy that hands are associated with nice things like food, toys and pats.
+The first step is to teach your puppy that hands are associated with nice things like food, toys, and pats.
 Follow these tips.

 - Hold your hand just in front of their nose.
 Most puppies will automatically smell your hand, and when he does, say YES! (or click a clicker) and give a nice small morsel of food.
-Do this a few times about three of four times a day for about a week.
+Do this a few times about three or four times a day for about a week.

-- Once they are happily touching your hand, start touching the pup’s body, firstly under the chin, then around the collar, shoulders and back.
+- Once they are happily touching your hand, start touching the pup’s body, firstly under the chin, then around the collar, shoulders, and back.
 Take another week to do this.
 Touch, say YES! (or click) as you do it, give a treat and remove the hand.
 Do this quietly and gently.

-- If pup starts to bite or gets scared, you have gone too fast and need to back track to earlier steps.
+- If pup starts to bite or gets scared, you have gone too fast and need to backtrack to earlier steps.
 If the puppy is comfortable with these steps, move on to touching (but not holding) areas dogs are not so comfortable having touched.
-These may include the face, top of their head, feet, bottom and tail.
+These may include the face, top of their head, feet, bottom, and tail.
 It is important that these early steps are done slowly as they are formative stages for the rest of the process.

 - At times the puppy will be lying down next to you asleep or cuddling.
 Use this time to softly rub your hands over the dog.
 Use nice gentle soft circles over the body at first.

 - If the dog is accepting of this, gently run your open hand loosely down the leg.
 Go straight down and off the leg slowly and gently.
 If the dog does anything other than stay completely relaxed while you are doing this, return to earlier steps.